ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 Coming back to the Venn diagram, the remaining space in the AI superset would have transfer learning, reinforcement learning, hyperpersonalization, etc., systems that are directly or indirectly influenced by ML/DL models as well as LLMs.

 With NLP, several tasks like topic classification, sentiment analysis, relationship extraction, and entity recognition can be accomplished.
-The input data for NLP can multimodal like  text, audio, video.
-I will write about text data in the NLP, ML, DL, and genAI subsets of AI.
+The input data for NLP can be multimodal like  text, audio, video.
+I will write about text data here.

 # Natural Language Processing